balaam/slate/source/index.html.md

 }
 ```

 All assets are represented by a key, value pair.
-The key is the name of the asset that can be used in the project to access it, the value is table with the path to the asset file and additional meta data about how to treat the asset.
+The key is the name of the asset (used in the project to access it), the value is table with the path to the asset file and additional meta data about how to treat the asset.

 ### Supported Top Level Tables